 - xviii.
 TDY Travel: TDY travel is allowable in the shutdown to perform critical, time-sensitive excepted activities.
 TDY travel for employee training or Agency presentations does not usually meet these criteria. - xix.
 Unemployment: It is possible that non-excepted (furloughed) employees may become eligible for unemployment compensation.
 Unemployment compensation requirements differ by location.
-Unemployment information should be accessible via CSOSA and PSA websites in the shutdown time period. - xx.
+Unemployment information should be accessible via CSOSA and PSA websites in the shutdown time period.
+It is an employee's responsibility to be aware of, and adhere to, unemployment rules and procedures in their location.
+Employees should be aware of Unemployment reimbursement requirements for retroactive pay for the shutdown period. - xx.
 Outside Employment: While on shutdown furlough, an individual remains an employee of the Federal Government.
 Therefore, Executive Branch-wide standards of ethical conduct and rules regarding outside employment continue to apply when an individual is furloughed.
-Before engaging in outside employment, employees should obtain necessary Agency approvals.
-CSOSA outside employment policy, instructions and forms should be accessible on CSOSA and PSA websites in the shutdown time period.
+Before engaging in outside employment, employees must obtain necessary Agency approvals.
+CSP employees must contact the Office of General Counsel for the necessary approval(s) before engaging in any outside employment activities during the shutdown time period.
+PSA employees must contact the PSA Attorney Advisors for the necessary approval(s) before engaging in any outside employment activities during the shutdown time period. - CSOSA outside employment policy, instructions and forms should be accessible on CSOSA and PSA websites in the shutdown time period. - 2.
+Agency review and approval of outside employment requests in the shutdown period are considered necessarily implied to ensure an orderly shutdown of activities. - xxi.
+Processing of IRS Form W-2 and Form 1099 MISC by CSOSA are considered excepted activities when the processing of these activities is considered critical to timely and accurate tax reporting. - xxii.
+Retirements: Staff may retire during the shutdown period and their official retirement date should be their actual retirement date, not the date CSOSA re-opens post shutdown.
+Agency internal retirement processing activities are considered excepted activities.

-B. Obligations and Payments
+- B. Obligations and Vendor Payments - i.

-- i.
 Obligations: During an absence of appropriations, CSOSA must limit new obligations to only the following: - 1.
-Necessary obligations for the orderly shutdown of agency operations on Shutdown Day; and - 2.
+Necessary obligations for the orderly shutdown of Agency operations on Shutdown Day; and - 2.
 Obligations incurred throughout the shutdown period in the performance of excepted activities. - Obligations incurred in the shutdown period should continue to be recorded and processed in the Agency's financial management system. - ii.
 Payments: During an absence of appropriations, CSOSA must limit vendor payments and employee reimbursements: - 1.
 CSOSA is strictly prohibited from making payments for obligations incurred and funded in the shutdown period. - 2.
-CSOSA is generally prohibited from making payments for obligations incurred and funded prior to the shutdown. - a.
-CSOSA may make a payment for an obligation incurred prior to the shutdown only when failure to do so would directly result in termination of a current, excepted contract activity.

-- b.
-Processing of allowable payments in the shutdown period is dependent upon CSOSA's financial systems services provider and Treasury payment operations in the shutdown period.
-Such payments should be approved, in advance, by the CSP OFM AD or PSA OFA Director. - 3.
-All CSOSA vendors with outstanding amounts due for obligations incurred prior to the lapse of appropriations and excepted obligations incurred throughout the lapse of appropriations should be assured that payments will be issued, post shutdown, for valid and allowable goods/services provided and accepted. - 4.
+CSOSA is only permitted to make payments in the shutdown period for obligations incurred and funded prior to the shutdown.
+This includes payments for excepted contract functions, funded prior to shutdown, continuing to take place in the shutdown time period.
+Processing of allowable payments in the shutdown period is dependent upon CSOSA's financial systems services provider and Treasury payment operations in the shutdown period. - 3.
+All CSOSA vendors with outstanding amounts due for excepted obligations incurred and funded in the lapse of appropriations should be assured that payments, for valid and allowable goods/services provided and accepted will be issued post shutdown. - 4.
 Vendors should continue to send invoices to CSOSA throughout the shutdown period. - Automated responses to electronic invoice submissions should be adjusted to describe the Agency's shutdown period payment policy. - b.
-Proper invoices submitted by vendors in the shutdown time period will be considered 'received' on the actual business day they are is received by the Agency either electronically or via mail.
+Proper invoices submitted by vendors in the shutdown time period will be considered 'received' on the actual business day they are received by the Agency either electronically or via mail.